 • Audio and Video Calls: You can now make voice and video calls directly within the X platform.
 This feature does not require you to share a phone number with the person you are calling.

-• File Transfer: The system supports the transfer of large files, making it easier to share documents and media directly through the chat interface.
+• File Transfer: The system supports large-file transfers, making it easier to share documents and media directly through the chat interface.

-• Vanishing Messages: For conversations you don’t want to last forever, X Chat includes a feature that allows messages to disappear after a set time.
+• Vanishing Messages: For conversations you don’t want to last forever, X Chat lets you set a time for messages to disappear.

-• PIN Code Access: To activate these features, users are required to set up a four-digit PIN when they first access X Chat.
+• PIN Code Access: To activate these features, users must set a 4-digit PIN when they first access X Chat.
 This adds a layer of security to the messaging interface.

 The rollout of X Chat: Features and Feedback